-We also have a considerable amount of contingent resources associated with some of our assets.
+We also have a considerable amount of economic contingent resources associated with some of our assets.
 They are quantities of petroleum that are estimated to be potentially recoverable from known accumulations using established technology or technology under development, but are not commercially recoverable due to certain contingencies, including economic, legal, environmental, political or other factors.
 If these conditions or contingencies are clarified or removed then contingent resources would be expected to become reserves over time.
 It is also appropriate to classify estimated discovered recoverable quantities of oil or gas associated with projects in early evaluation stages as contingent resources.

-We currently have best estimates of contingent resources associated with a portion of our crude oil waterflood properties and the Wilrich formation, both in Canada.
-In addition, we have contingent resources associated with our Marcellus shale gas assets and our Fort Berthold crude oil assets, both of which are in the U.S. Our total contingent resources assessment is 364 MMBOE:
+We currently have economic "best estimates" of contingent resources associated with a portion of our crude oil waterflood properties and the Wilrich formation, both in Canada, as well as our Marcellus shale gas assets and our Fort Berthold crude oil assets, both of which are in the U.S. Our total contingent resources assessment is 363 MMBOE:

-|Canada Crude Oil (MMbbls)||60.3|
+|Canada Crude Oil (MMbbls)||58.9|

-|Canada Natural Gas (Bcfe)||282.6|
+|Canada Natural Gas (Bcfe)||252.6|

-|Total Canada (MMBOE)||107.4|
+|Total Canada (MMBOE)||101.0|

-|US Crude Oil & NGLs (MMBOE)||33.5|
+|US Crude Oil & NGLS (MMBOE)||38.5|

-|US Natural Gas (Bcf)||1,336.4|
+|US Natural Gas (Bcf)||1,340.3|

-|Total US (MMBOE)||256.2|
+|Total US (MMBOE)||261.9|

-|Total Company (MMBOE)||363.6|
+|Total Company (MMBOE)||362.9|